airbytehq/airbyte/docs/integrations/sources/pexels-api.md

 1. Navigate to the Airbyte Open Source dashboard.
 2. Set the name for your source.
 3. Enter your `api_key`.
-5. Enter the params configuration if needed (Optional).
-Supported params are: query, orientation, size, color, locale, page, per_page
+4. Enter the params configuration if needed.
+Supported params are: query, orientation, size, color, locale, collection_id \ video_id, photo_id
-6. Click **Set up source**.
+5. Click **Set up source**.

 ## Supported sync modes